daenvil/MCDatapacks/pages/vegancraft/ethical_textiles.md

 ## Reasoning for the recipes

 - Faux leather is based on real-world alternatives for leather, dark oak representing tree bark.
-Slime represents the plastic substances which are often used in their manufacture.
+Slime/resin represents the plastic substances which are often used in their manufacture.
 - Rudimentary beds: I just found it weird how in the early game you need to find sheep in order to sleep, and thought it would make sense to be able to craft beds with more rudimentary materials.
 - String: since the most common real-world plants that produce fibers are not in the game (cotton, linen, flax...)
 I just decided to take the vanilla plants that looked more "stringy" and also sugar cane, because in-game it is already implied that it produces fiber since you make paper from it.
 - Faux feathers can be crafted in real life using cloth or leaves.
 I decided to use leaves for this recipe since they already have a similar shape and can be used to craft arrows, while using wool would make them very easy to get (since you can craft wool from string).
 The recipe represents leaves sewn together to a small stick in a feather-like shape.
 - Since cobweb is rarely used in the game, I just added a simple recipe which represents strings covered in slime to make them sticky.
 - Armor scale represents the obvious.
 It uses a diamond since the wolf armor's protection is similar to that of diamond horse armor, and the strings and slime represent how these scales connect to one another to form an armor.
 - The alternative brush recipe is just to have an easier way to obtain a brush without killing birds.
 Otherwise, you would have to first craft faux feathers, which can be a bit of a pain when you are out exploring.
-- I considered adding a recipe for rabbit hides but, since they are only used to craft bundles, which are not yet officially in the game, I didn't do it.
-If you want to craft bundles without killing rabbits, I suggest using [Vanilla Tweaks' Craftable Bundles (Leather)](https://vanillatweaks.net/picker/crafting-tweaks/){:target="_blank"} or my own [Scrap Leather](scrap_leather.html), which allows you to convert leather to rabbit hides.
 - I didn't create a "vegan wool" item because of how many color variants there are and the difficult/cumbersome it would be to have a vegan variant for each one of them.

-## Known issues and solutions
-- As mentioned before, custom ingredients aren't automatically filled when clicking on a recipe in the recipe book.
-You will have to manually put them in the grid.